Environmental Film Festival 2025

 Exploring ideas of urban living, city nature, and how humans and our environment are intertwined, ‘People, Place, Planet shorts’ offers a unique perspective on environmental cinema.

-Through film poetry, dance, experimental art, documentary, and the journey of a plane tree being moved 72 meters in Milan, these films ask us to reconsider what our environment means to us and what we mean to our environment.
+Through cine-poetry, dance, experimental art, documentary, and the journey of a plane tree being meticulously moved just 72 meters, these films ask us to reconsider what our environment means to us and what we mean to our environment.

 Sat 18 Oct, 13:10 - 14:55